 Continue this practice whenever you know your dog will face triggers or is in a situation in which she typically barks.

-Whistles versus Ultrasonic Trainers — Which is Better?
+Dog Whistle versus Ultrasonic Trainer — Which is Better?

 Remember without consistency, training your dog is pointless, no matter the training techniques and tools.